MalifaciousGames/Mali-s-Macros/URLfixer/README.md

 };
 ```

 Note : An online directory can always be used (the code will default to it if no local path has been supplied), it is wasteful, however, to download remote files when they are/should be on your computer already.

-## Troubleshooting ##

-- Assets don't load when running the game locally

-This script only 'hooks up' relative URLs when using Twine's `Play` or `Test` buttons.
-In other circumstances, the game's html file needs to be in the proper folder.